DS-100/debugging-guide/content/projA1_hidden_tests.md

 ### Q5b

-- The values of the `"Bathrooms"` column should sum up to 288,922
+- The values of the `"Bathrooms"` column should sum up to 288,922.
-- `training_data` should contain 167,797 entries with fewer than 5 bathrooms
+- `training_data` should contain 167,797 entries with fewer than 5 bathrooms.

 ## Question 6